Certificate in Arts

 At 300-level, courses are usually offered in contemporary philosophy, history of philosophy, political philosophy, philosophy of religion, mathematical logic, philosophical logic, ethics and bioethics.

 The intellectual skills that Philosophy teaches lead to success in many different careers.
 Philosophy graduates are sought after by industry, government, education, and the financial sector.
 Many sectors increasingly require people who can think independently and creatively, write clearly, apply logic, solve abstract problems, and communicate precisely.
 This is what Philosophy students learn to do.

-Philosophy students outperform all other majors in the American Graduate Record Examinations, the entry requirement for graduate study in the USA.
-Internationally Philosophy has been recognised as providing excellent preparation for careers in medicine, business, and law.
+Internationally, Philosophy has been recognised as providing excellent preparation for careers in medicine, business, and law.